irtezachy/Ranking_aisd/README.md

 # Ranking_aisd
 A comprehensive implementation of Learn to Rank (LTR) using machine learning techniques.
-This repo includes ranking content, videos, and social media platforms for news organizations.
+This repo includes ranking content, videos, and codes for project purpose.